 We are all busy people these days . . . . . . yes all of us I know, but all events need a team of volunteers to help ensure all runs smoothly on the day.
 If you can help out at any of our events and give something back to the sport we all love then email Phil on email@example.com

-If you can and would like to help out then please complete the form HERE so we can contact you.
+If you can and would like to help out then please complete the form below so we can contact you.

 Volunteer to help marshal at an adult event, or Join the regular Team and get more involved in all aspects of staging an event.

-If you can help at events then you will offer £20 towards your expenses(adult events only), drink and food voucher (or refreshment goodie bag)and a free race Sprint/ Supersprint entry (adult event).
+If you can help at events then you will offer £20 towards your expenses(adult events only), refreshment goodie bag and a free race Sprint/ Supersprint entry (adult event).

 Some of the jobs that need to be completed during a race are listed below with some words of explanation.
 Please email if you have a question.

 Swim assistant - helping the swim starter lining up competitors in numbered order prior to start, watching the swim to ensure competitors go under the lane rope at the correct place and that competitors give way to faster swimmers at the end of the length.
 In children's event also assist in watching and advising children during transition on poolside.

 Pool Exit - Ensuring competitors safe exit from the pool area to transition and if Children or no transition area then making sure shoes are on and tied/secure with tops on and number visible to the front